Pronounced “KEF-FEAR”, Kefir is actually created from kefir grains, a type of bacterial culture.

 - As a spread on toast, bagels, or biscuits

 - For salads, fruits, and cereals

-Because of how easily it can be made at home, it serves as a cheaper alternative to the ricotta and feta cheese.
+Because of how easily it can be made at home, it serves as an alternative to ricotta and feta cheese.

 How to store Kefir cheese

 It is essential to know how to store Kefir cheese properly because it separates in a few hours.